Springtime Outdoor family fun!

 Local Shopping

-With specific item in mind or just looking for something you've never seen before... the Lakes Region is the place!
+Whether you have a specific item in mind or just looking for something you’ve never seen before… The Lakes Region of New Hampshire is filled with great shopping destinations!

-Let's keep in touch!
-Give us your information below and we'll keep you up-to-date on all of the fun happening in the Lakes Region of New Hampshire!
+Surf on over to lakesregionchamber.org and keep up-to-date on all of the fun happening in the Lakes Region of New Hampshire!
+Looking to be a member?
+Contact us!

 603. 524.5531